symbol/symbol-docs/source/guides/transaction/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 Normalizing the language into NEM related concepts:

-* **contractual arrangement**: A new type of transaction called Aggregate Transaction.
+* **contractual arrangement**: A new type of transaction called AggregateTransaction.

 * **third party receives and disburses money**: There is no third party, we are going to use blockchain technology.